aanastasiou/pyjunix/README.md

 An attempt at implementing Eric Fischer's `junix` in Python.

-Scripts implemented so far includes:
+Scripts implemented so far include:

 * ``pyjkeys``
 * ``pyjarray``